UTAustinSPS/data-analysis/static/data_analysis/_sources/LaTeX/symbols.txt

    + - = ! / ( ) [ ] < > | ' : < >

 Beyond these, the majority of symbols are produced with commands.
-Commands start with \\ and tell LaTeX to replace the command with the symbol which the command represents.
+Commands start with ``\`` and tell :math:`\LaTeX` to replace the command with the symbol which the command represents.
 For example,

 ::